How it all started

 A portion of the mining rigs

 With a proven record of building reliable rigs at a large scale and with our growing network of mining rig investors, we landed on our biggest project yet.
 The investor of the project bought a warehouse in a remote location in Quebec.
 He gave us a contract to build 200 rigs and later extended to 1000+ rigs.
 In this adventure, we worked more as project managers than engineers.
 We started by going to our university to hire engineering students who knew about blockchain technology and had great teamwork skills.
 We interviewed and hired 4 students on our first 200 rigs and hired 4 more for the extended project.
 We also had to solve some new problems like ensuring the reliability of the internet in a remote warehouse.
 At the end of the day, there were multiple redundancies, landline, satellite, and cellular.
-While managing and leading the team who were building $6 Million worth of mining rigs, we were also continuously consulting our client on the technical and financial aspect of the project.
+While managing and leading the team, we were also continuously consulting our client on the technical and financial aspects of the project.

 The two co-founders of Coin Miner